FAQ

 4. How long does a snagging inspection take?

 The duration varies with property size and complexity.
-Typically, thorough inspections take several hours to ensure every component is checked.
+Typically, thorough inspections take 2 to 5 hours to ensure every component is checked.
 Rushing the process can miss critical defects.

 6. When will I receive the inspection report?